IBMDataScience/sample-notebooks/Local-2.0/notebooks/README.md

 **Use the Python function feature to scrape a webpage**<br/>
 This notebook demonstrates how to save, deploy, and score a Python function.
 Although the score() function is intended to score a Python function, it has other custom functionality such as preprocessing texts.

-**Use SPSS to predict customer churn**<br/>
-This notebook demonstrates how to deploy an SPSS model and score test data.

 **Use scikit-learn to predict hand-written digits**<br/>
 This notebook demonstrates how to utilize the watson-machine-learning-client package in order to save, deploy, and score a predictive model.